-Moderate hazard.
 Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by all means available, spillage from entering drains or water courses.
+Consider evacuation (or protect in place).
+No smoking, naked lights or ignition sources.
+Increase ventilation.
 Stop leak if safe to do so.
-Contain spill with sand, earth or vermiculite.
+Water spray or fog may be used to disperse / absorb vapour.
+Contain or absorb spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
-Neutralise/decontaminate residue (see Section 13 for specific agent).
 Collect solid residues and seal in labelled drums for disposal.
 Wash area and prevent runoff into drains.
 After clean-up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.